 - What is the going corporate sedan rate in Atlanta in 2026?

 - Resident-fleet operators on negotiated corporate accounts anchor at $75–90/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical two- to three-hour minimum on point-to-point work.
-Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor; Fortune 500 master-agreement stacks anchored on the Coca-Cola, Delta, Home Depot, and UPS Atlanta corporate base run modestly deeper on retainer concessions given volume commitments.
-Published retail rates run 10–20 percent higher; Detailed Drivers' cross-city sedan posts at $100/hr, consistent with its Manhattan anchor.
-Georgia state surcharges and the standard 20 percent service charge are gross of the headline hourly across the index.
+Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor.
+Published retail rates run 10–20 percent higher; Detailed Drivers posts a transparent, published flat rate — $100/hr and $100 point-to-point on the sedan tier, consistent with its Manhattan anchor — rather than a negotiated resident-fleet floor, which is the structural trade-off behind its #1 published-rate, cross-city position in this index.
+Georgia state surcharges and the standard 20 percent service charge are gross of the headline hourly across the resident-fleet operators.

 - How does Hartsfield-Jackson's status as the world's busiest passenger airport affect chauffeur economics?